FAQs

 No, you don’t have to have faith to take part in our pilgrimage experience.
 The walks we curate provide space for reflection and prayer, but you can use that time to meditate on your own thoughts and connect with nature, the world and yourself in your own way.

 We'd say you need a moderate-to-good level of fitness.
-In our first route we will walk up the highest headland on the south coast – the Golden Cap.
+Our main route is up the highest headland on the south coast – the Golden Cap.
 It’s a steep and steady climb to the top.
 Please come prepared.

 There are toilets at the church.
-There are also toilets in the early stage of of Route One at a local farm shop.
-After the shop there aren’t any more toilets on the Route one until we return to the church.
+There are also toilets in at a local farm shop.
+After the shop there aren’t any more toilets on the main route until we return to the church.
 Information about toilets will be published with each experience.

-Each experience is designed to take a day, usually starting around 9.30am finishing around 5pm.
+Each experience is designed to take a day, usually starting around 9.30am finishing around 5.30/6pm.
 All routes are designed to be circular unless specified.
-Our first route is 8 mile/6 hr walk and starts and ends at the Holy Shrine of St Wite in the church of St Candida and the Holy Cross in Whitchurch Canonicorum DT6 6RQ.
+Our main route is a 7 mile/6 hr walk and starts and ends at the Holy Shrine of St Wite in the church of St Candida and the Holy Cross in Whitchurch Canonicorum DT6 6RQ.
 This route and pilgrimage experience will take us to sacred sites along the Way and up onto Golden Cap, the highest headland on the south coast of England, with the spectacular viewpoint it offers.

 Unfortunately the pilgrimage experience is not suitable for dogs.
 There is often livestock on the routes and a lot of the walk is along cliff edges where it is not safe for dogs.
 Please don’t bring your dog.